Part 3 - Summary of Common Linux Commands (Ubuntu)

 For Ubuntu beginners, there is no need to memorize all commands at once.
 It is more important to understand several core directions:

-Once these high-frequency commands are mastered, whether doing Linux operations, Docker, Kubernetes, or AI development and service deployment, it will be much easier.
+As long as you master these high-frequency commands, whether you are doing Linux Ops, Docker, Kubernetes, or AI development and service deployment later, it will be much easier